jtc268/Interactive-Lab-Hub/Lab 4/README_for_grading.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+I found myself asking how the sensors would be mounted and how they would be positioned to collect accurate data.
+For exmaple, to measure how many "cheeses" were left in the cheese dispenser (sketch 2), I figured using distance from the top of the cheese stack would be easiest to increment the amount of cheeses that have gone missing.
+Then I would subtract that distance from the total of the maximum cheese stack to create a cheese counter.
+In Sketch 3, the jar filling detector, I realized I would not only need sensor to test if the jar was full, but I would need a way to turn off the faucet once done.
+I scrapped this idea since I didn't have a way of turning off the faucet.
+I also would need to test if the motion direction sensor would be able to detect water flowing upward in a clear container.
 Design 5 raised the question if a foil wrapped container would work with the capacative sensor.
-I tested it before moving forward with the idea as shown in the video below. https://youtu.be/J8uYPUukQi4
+I tested this "key drop" interaction with just foil before moving forward with the idea as shown in the video below.

+https://youtu.be/J8uYPUukQi4

+The keys successfully tripped the capacitive sensor!

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+Design 5 shows an item collector using the capacitive touch sensor, which indicates with red or green light if the item is in the "basket".
+I chose design 5 to move forward with because it seemed the most useful on a day-to-day basis.
+Design 5 will help me to keep track of items I need every day, like keys and airpods.

 ### Part D
 ### Physical considerations for displaying information and housing parts